Authors: Filip Maric & David Nicholls / Reviewers: Anna Rajala & Dorothee Holscher / Submitted: 14 May 2019

 The belief in a single objective reality and the related fundamental assumptions of positivism have been extensively critiqued elsewhere (Giddings & Grant, 2007; Proietti et al., 2019).
 Although never before applied directly to physiotherapy, our contention is that Levinas challenges the positivistic basis of physiotherapy and both its ontological relation to reality in which the object-other is identified and approached as a knowable, or thematisable entity; and its belief that the practitioner is the knowing, doing ego; the expert that identifies, gains and defines knowledge about the other (Grant & Giddings, 2002, p.
 14-15).

-The aims of physiotherapy
+The aim of physiotherapy

 The theory and practice of diagnosis

-The theory and practice of diagnosis provides a very clear example of the way that thematisation is enacted in physiotherapy practice if we consider that this ‘first act of violence occurs whenever I limit the other to a set of rational categories, be they racial, sexual, or otherwise’ (Beavers, 1999, p.
+The theory and practice of diagnosis provide another example of how thematisation is enacted in physiotherapy.
+As Beavers (1993) argued in his reading of Levinas and the notion of thematisation, the ‘first act of violence occurs whenever I limit the other to a set of rational categories, be they racial, sexual, or otherwise’ (Beavers, 1999, p.
 3).
-In the context of clinical practice, this means that thematisation happens in the process and application of diagnostic procedures, as they are applied to a client with presenting health problems.
-Standard approaches to practice mandate that clients are approached, observed, interviewed, and examined from the perspective of our professional knowledge, and diagnostic categories of mainstream healthcare are applied.
-Though putatively individual factors, such as client goals, are also considered, they largely only serve to support the process of establishing the client’s diagnosis according to specialised, epistemological, diagnostic labels such, as a lumbar sprain, rotator cuff tendinopathy, and plantar fasciitis.
+Translated to the context of clinical practice, this means that the thematisation happens in the application of diagnostic procedures to a client presenting with health problems.

 Professional identity